 The scope of the Metrotown Development Plan update is to review and update the adopted 1977 Plan.
-This update will be focused on the establishment of a new vision and principles to guide development and growth, as well as a new land use framework to further enhance a thriving downtown for the City of Burnaby.
+This update will be focused on the establishment of a new vision and principles to guide development and growth over the next fifty years or so, as well as a new land use framework to establish a thriving downtown for the City of Burnaby.

-The new vision, principles and land use framework would complement and strengthen the City's existing policy directions, such as: meeting growth management commitments under the Regional Growth Strategy; securing public realm and community amenities; providing sufficient residential capacity to support the facilitation of market and non-market housing; and supporting the City's Sustainability Strategies.
+The new vision, principles and land use framework are to complement and strengthen the City's existing policy directions, such as: meeting growth management commitments under the Regional Growth Strategy; securing public realm and community amenities; providing sufficient residential capacity to support the facilitation of market and non-market housing; and supporting the City's Sustainability Strategies.